 Let’s check how to enable Intune App Protection Policies for Android and iOS devices.
-You can get more details and end-user experience from the video given below.
-The latest post is available for MAM policies are available – Step by Step procedure to create App Protection policies for iOS/iPadOS in Intune.
+The video below provides more details and an end-user experience.
+The latest post is available for MAM policies: Step-by-Step Procedure to Create App Protection Policies for iOS/iPadOS in Intune.

 Mobile Application Management (MAM) Without Enrollment (WE) is a lightweight management option for Android devices.
 This option has some advantages over full MDM management options.

-Intune – Mobile Apps – Apps – Skype for Business – Properties: – In the following example, you can see that Skype for Business application for Android has deployed with a deployment type called “Available with or Without enrollment.”
-So without enrollment deployment type is for MAM WE management.
+Intune—Mobile Apps—Apps—Skype for Business—Properties: In the following example, you can see that Android’s Skype for Business application has been deployed with a deployment type called “Available with or without enrollment.”
+So, the deployment type without enrollment is for MAM WE management.

-The Intune “MAM WE” comes with a separate set of Conditional Access policies.
-This conditional access policy is different from MDM conditional access policy.
-So, you need to take little extra care when you deploy both CA policies to the same user groups.
+The Intune “MAM WE” has a separate set of conditional access policies that differ from the MDM conditional access policy.
+So, you must take extra care when deploying both CA policies to the same user groups.
 I would avoid using the same user group for both policies, or you could use the exclude groups options.

-I would avoid deploying MDM CA policy to user groups whenever possible rather.
-I would deploy the MDM CA policy to device groups.
+I would avoid deploying the MDM CA policy to user groups whenever possible and deploy it to device groups.
 Otherwise, we should have a different MDM CA user group and a MAM WE CA user group with unique users in both groups, which will be tricky.

 Each MAM-enabled application comes with application protection policies (MAM app protection).
 We need to deploy these app protection policies to MAM WE user groups.
 Remember, these types (MAM WE) of policies can’t be deployed to Device Groups.

-With an app protection policy, you will get an option to restrict corporate data relocation and App data encryption options.
-It’s very critical that you should create app protection policies and deploy them to MAM WE user groups.
+With an app protection policy, you can restrict corporate data relocation and App data encryption.
+Creating app protection policies and deploying them to MAM WE user groups is critical.

 End-User Experience – How to Enable Intune MAM without Enrollment